Michigan uses the federally facilitated health insurance marketplace HealthCare.gov for the sale of certified individual/family dental plans.

 Frequently asked questions about dental coverage in Michigan

 How much does dental insurance cost in Michigan?

-IHC Specialty Benefits reports that the average monthly premium for a stand-alone family dental plan sold in Michigan over a two-year period (2020-2021) was $45.83.
-(Typical family size was 1.2 to 1.4 persons.)
+IHC Specialty Benefits reports that the average monthly premium for a stand-alone family dental plan sold in Michigan in 2022 was $45.87.

 If a family is purchasing coverage through the health insurance exchange, the premiums associated with pediatric dental coverage may or may not be offset by premium tax credits (premium subsidies).
 Here’s more about how that works, depending on whether the health plan has integrated pediatric dental benefits.

 Are stand-alone pediatric dental plans on the exchange ACA-compliant?

 The exchange-certified pediatric stand-alone dental plans available in Michigan will comply with the ACA’s pediatric dental coverage rules.
 This means out-of-pocket costs for pediatric dental care will not exceed $375 per child in 2023 (or $750 for all the children on a family’s plan), and there is no cap on medically-necessary pediatric dental benefits.